Reasonable Suspicion vs. Probable Cause: Different Standards Applicable to Different Situations

 When and Why To Contact a Lawyer

 You should never argue with an officer regarding the legality of their search or seizure of you or your property.
-This is true even when you believe that search or arrest to be illegal.
+This is true even when you believe that search or arrest is illegal.
 If you do, you likely will find yourself facing charges of interfering with an officer or resisting arrest in addition to whatever other charges you face.

 Do you believe you’ve been victimized by law enforcement officers who had no valid reason to suspect your participation in a crime or had no probable cause to search your home or other property or arrest you, even with a warrant?
 In that case, you should strongly consider contacting an experienced local criminal defense lawyer immediately.

 Your attorney’s investigation may bring evidence to light that the officers’ actions were unreasonable or went above and beyond what the warrant allowed them to search and seize.
 If so, they can challenge the search or seizure in court.
-Your attorney’s arguments can create reasonable doubt in the mind of the judge that the officers’ actions were legal.
+Your attorney’s arguments can create reasonable doubt in the mind of the judge that the officer’s actions were legal.
 The judge can then throw the evidence out of court.
 This means that the prosecutor cannot use it to convict you at your trial.

 Work With an Experienced Local Lawyer